Helping clients to agree the premium for a Lease Extension

 Though the steps can seem straightforward, complications often arise.
 Please be cautious and seek advice from professionals.

-A: An expired lease doesn't mean you have to leave the property.
-If neither you nor your landlord has taken steps to end the tenancy, it will continue on the same terms.
-Until you receive notice from your landlord, you aren't required to do anything.
+An expired lease doesn't mean the leaseholder has to leave the property.
+If neither the leaseholder nor the freeholder has taken steps to end the tenancy, it will continue on the same terms.
+Until the leaseholder receives notice from the freeholder, they aren't required to do anything.

 One of the following needs to happen for a tenancy to end:

-- You, the tenant, surrenders the tenancy at your discretion
+- the leaseholder surrenders to the tenancy to the freeholder at their discretion

-- The landlord will serve a prescribed notice to the tenant to regain possession of the property
+- The freeholder will serve a prescribed notice to the tenant to regain possession of the property

-- The landlord obtains a court order to gain possession of the property
+- The freeholder obtains a court order to gain possession of the property

-- The landlord may serve a prescribed notice proposing an assured periodic tenancy, where you pay a monthly rent
+- The freeholder may serve a prescribed notice proposing an assured periodic tenancy, where the leaseholder pays a monthly rent

-If none of the above occurred yet, you are still the legal tenant, and it is still a possibility to extend the lease or purchase the freehold.
+If none of the above has occurred yet, the leaseholder is still the legal tenant, and it is still possible to extend the lease or purchase the freehold.

-A: The method of valuing a lease extension is set down by Statute.
+The method of valuing a lease extension is set down by Statute.
 It is complicated and involves a lot of hypothetical assumptions.
-There are online calculators that can provide a guide, but as there are so many variables, it is inadvisable to rely on less specific figures without seeking specialist advice.
-For details on how valuations are carried out, visit our Guide to Lease Extension Valuations here.
+Some online calculators can provide a guide, but as there are so many variables, it is inadvisable to rely on less specific figures without seeking specialist advice.
+For details on how valuations are carried out, visit our guide or contact us to learn more.